First Point of Entry (FPOE) for aircraft and goods - table version

 The department’s Guidelines for airline and aircraft operators arriving in Australian territory outlines the biosecurity requirements for permission to land as well as information on regulatory obligations: pre-arrival reporting requirements, pratique, aircraft disinsection and mandatory in-flight announcements.

-Please be aware that, as of 16 June 2019, there have been changes to the determination of landing places that may impact what classes of aircraft and goods are permitted to arrive at a FPOE.
 Landing places that demonstrated full compliance with regulatory requirements were granted ongoing first point of entry determination.
 Certain landing places had their transitional first point of entry determination extended and can continue to operate as usual during their extension period.